SAFe vs LeSS

 Planning of iterations

-All team members, including development, QA, business analysts, other specialists, participate in the Program Increment planning.
+All team members, including development, QA, business analysts, and other specialists, participate in the Program Increment planning.
 Prioritizing and goals for the upcoming iterations are discussed in detail.

-Sprint Planning consists of two sessions; Sprint Planning One focuses on what is to be done and involves representatives of all the teams.
+Sprint Planning consists of two sessions.
+Sprint Planning One focuses on what is to be done and involves representatives of all the teams.
 Sprint Planning Two is an individual team meeting that focuses on creating a work plan to get to ‘done’ for each item in the backlog.

 Cost of implementation